Callidon/bloom-filters/README.md

 filter = CuckooFilter.from(items, errorRate)
 ```

 **WARNING**: The error rate cannot be higher than `1 * 10^-18`.
-After this, You will get an error saying that the fingerprint length is higher than the hash length.
+Above this value, you will get an exception stating that the fingerprint length is higher than the hash length.

 ### Counting Bloom Filter